mujahidi/acf-typography/readme.txt

 == Frequently Asked Questions ==
 = Q. Is it compatible with ACF Pro? =
 A. Yes.
-This plugin is compatiable with both free and paid ACF plugins.
+This plugin is compatible with both free and paid ACF plugins.
+It's compatible with v4, v5 & v6 releases of ACF.

 = Q. Does it support Google Fonts? =
 A. Version 3.0.0 and greater supports Google Fonts